Cory-Wiard/Cs302-Finalproject/pages/about.md

   This is a page dedicated to showing all of the teams competing in the Call of Duty World League.
 There are two divisions represented in the league that are known as Division A and Division B. These divisions are split up into 8 teams each.
+  The teams will be displayed below with an option to view their roster.
   This is an example of a standard Jekyll page.
 You can edit it with Netlify CMS, accessible at `/admin/index.html` or by editing `pages/about.md` in a text editor.
 ---